ukhsa-collaboration/PHEindicatormethods/README.md

 methods approved for use in the production of PHE indicators such as those presented via Fingertips.
-It provides functions for the generation of Proportions, Rates, DSRs, ISRs, Means, Life Expectancy and Slope Index of Inequaltiy including confidence intervals for these statistics, and a function for assigning data to quantiles.
+It provides functions for the generation of Proportions, Rates, DSRs, ISRs, Means, Life Expectancy and Slope Index of Inequality including confidence intervals for these statistics, and a function for assigning data to quantiles.

 Any feedback would be appreciated and can be provided using the Issues